40 Sad Movies When You Need a Good Cry

 Director: Jerry Zucker

 It’s a good thing this weepy supernatural drama has plenty of comedy or else its gut-wrenching moments would wreck you forever.
-Whoopi Goldberg won an Oscar for her performance as a wisecracking medium who can talk to the dead, while Patrick Swayze plays the ghost who seeks to bring closure to his girlfriend (Demi Moore) in this ’90s classic.
+Whoopi Goldberg won an Oscar for her performance as a wisecracking medium who can talk to the dead, while Patrick Swayze plays the ghost who seeks to bring closure to his girlfriend (Demi Moore) in this ’90s movie.
 If you prefer to keep your ghosts and other paranormal experiences spooky, head over to this list of the best horror movies.

 Director: Howard Zieff